nonviolence and religion

 Over the past 100 years people across the world have increasingly drawn on the teachings from their religious traditions to develop faith-based public, nonviolent actions to bring about social, political, or cultural change.

-In oppressive societies, places of worship have served as vital centres for education and mobilisation, a process for expressing faith and conviction as nonviolent action for change.
+In oppressive societies, places of worship have served as vital centres for education and mobilisation for resistance, a process for expressing faith and conviction as nonviolent action for change.
 This happened in Catholic churches in Central America during military dictatorships, in the Philippines during the regime of Ferdinand Marcos, in Lutheran churches in East Germany during the Cold War, and in Buddhist temples in Burma under the rule of a military junta.

 Nonviolence and Quakers